tektoncd/experimental/workflows/README.md

 in certain namespaces, edit its namespace selector.

 ## Future work
-- Support for connecting to GitHub repos
+- Support for connecting to GitHub repos via a GitHub app, or connecting to repos hosted by other providers
 - Support for declaring secrets in a Workflow
 - Improved syntax for Workspaces and volumes